VirgilSecurity/virgil-e3kit-kotlin/README.md

 ```

 ## Enable Group Chat
-In this section, you'll find out how to build a group chat using the Virgil E3Kit.

-We assume that your users have installed and initialized the E3Kit, and used snippet above to register.
+E3Kit also provides you with tools for easy group chats creating and management.
+In this section we assume that your users have installed and initialized the E3Kit, and are already registered at Virgil Cloud.

-#### Create group chat
+### Create Group Chat

 Let's imagine Alice wants to start a group chat with Bob and Carol.
 First, Alice creates a new group ticket by running the `createGroup` feature and the E3Kit stores the ticket on the Virgil Cloud.
 This ticket holds a shared root key for future group encryption.

 Alice has to specify a unique `identifier` of group with length > 10 and `findUsersResult` of participants.
 We recommend tying this identifier to your unique transport channel id.